gohugoio/hugoDocs/content/en/functions/resources/Copy.md

 ---
 title: resources.Copy
-description: Copies the given resource to the target path.
+description: Returns a copy of the given resource at the target path.
 categories: []
 params:
   functions_and_methods: